 – Coreopsis is native to the southern portions of the United States.
 It is cold

 hardy, pest resistant, low maintenance and not browsed by deer!
-Low growing habit makes it an ideal groundcover
+Low growing habit makes it an ideal groundcover for the garden.

 Coreopsis Mouse Ear Perennial Tickseed Preferred Exposure:

 – Coreopsis Mouse Ear will prefer a full sun location in the North Florida |

 Jacksonville | St. Augustine area landscapes.

 – Compact foliage is dark green and remains evergreen in the winter season.